Category

 ──This was a joint campaign by six JR Group companies.
 Were the individual designs proposed to each company separately?

 Umezawa: Yes.
-We proposed designs to JR Kyushu for stations in Kyushu, JR Shikoku for stations in Shikoku, and so on.
+We proposed designs to each company directly—JR Kyushu for stations in Kyushu, JR Shikoku for stations in Shikoku, and so on.

 Kato: We conducted very thorough research, decided on a motif thinking "This is it!", and made our proposal.
-However, JR also has strong feelings attached to each station, so there were times when they'd say "This motif might not be right," leading to several rounds of back-and-forth.
+However, JR also has strong feelings about each station, so there were times when they'd say "This motif might not be right," leading to several rounds of back-and-forth.

-Umezawa: Of course, JR has strong feelings about their stations, but they also carefully gathered the sentiments and intentions of the local governments and facilities around each station.
+Umezawa: Of course, JR has deep feelings for their stations, but they also carefully gathered the sentiments and intentions of the surrounding municipalities and facilities.
 So, these stamps truly embody the collective thoughts of many people.

-──What kind of reactions did the digital stamps receive from the public?
+──What kind of reactions did the digital stamps get from the public?

 Yagi: We've noticed an increase in station-related posts on social media.
-People don't usually share much about stations, right?
-But the digital stamps have become a conversation starter about stations themselves.
-And it's not just railway enthusiasts; other people are talking about them too.
-It's been nearly a year since the campaign started, and we hope to keep broadening its reach.
+People don't usually share much about stations, do they?
+But the digital stamps have become a catalyst for people to talk about stations as a subject.
+And it's not just railway enthusiasts; it's reaching others too.
+It's been nearly a year since the campaign started, and we hope to continue broadening its appeal.

-Kato: Speaking from my own experience, having this app makes you think, "If I go to the next station, there might be a stamp," and encourages you to take that extra step when you're out and about.
+Kato: From my own experience, having this app makes you think, "If I go to the next station over, there might be a stamp," and it encourages you to take that extra step.

-Fukuoka: Even at stations I've visited multiple times, seeing the stamps makes me think, "Huh?
-This place is famous for ◯◯?"
-Discovering things about the area I didn't know before is part of what makes this fun.
+Fukuoka: Even at stations I've visited several times before, seeing the stamps makes me think, "Huh?
+This place is famous for ◯◯?" or discover things about the area I never knew before.
+That's part of what makes it interesting.

 Umezawa: Among my railway enthusiast friends, collecting stamps itself becomes the purpose of their train trips.
 Some have even circled Shikoku just to get its stamps.
-We've even received messages at the campaign office saying things like, "I traveled around Japan to collect all the stamps!"
+We've even received feedback from participants telling us, "I traveled around Japan to collect all the stamps!"

-Yagi: Just like understanding baseball rules makes the game more fun, I hope people will learn how the digital stamps work and enjoy them.
-Railway enthusiasts research beforehand—figuring out which stations have what stamps, buying ekiben at that station, and so on.
-That kind of time spent planning is incredibly rewarding, I think.
+Yagi: Just like understanding baseball rules makes the game more enjoyable, I hope people will learn about the digital stamp system and have fun with it.
+Railway enthusiasts research ahead—figuring out which stations have what stamps, or buying ekiben at a particular station—and that's how they enjoy it.
+I think that kind of time spent is truly enriching.

-Umezawa: We have "train photographers" and "train riders," so why not have "stamp collectors"?
+Umezawa: We have "railway photographers" and "railway enthusiasts," so why not have "stamp enthusiasts"?
 I have a feeling a new culture could emerge (laughs).

 ──Finally, how do you feel about working with this team?

-Fukuoka: It was incredibly demanding, but I genuinely enjoyed the process itself—meeting everyone once a week for two hours, having open, candid discussions, and engaging in direct, varied interactions.
-With this kind of work, if it were only online communication, we might have ended up dividing tasks and it could have felt more like just "work."
-I think it was thanks to this team and our approach that we avoided narrow perspectives and were able to think broadly and deeply about things.
+Fukuoka: It was incredibly demanding, but I really enjoyed the fact that we met once a week for two hours, had open and candid discussions, and engaged in direct interactions.
+With this kind of work, if it were only online communication, we might have ended up dividing tasks and it could have felt more like just "work" in many areas.
+I think it was thanks to this team and our approach that we could think broadly and deeply about things without narrowing our perspective.

-Also, it was great that we weren't taking a dry stance like, "I'm a copywriter, so I only need to think about copy."
+Also, it was really great that we didn't take a rigid stance like, "I'm a copywriter, so I only need to think about copy."
 Instead, everyone contributed opinions and ideas as creative professionals, transcending job titles.

 福岡 万里子(ふくおか まりこ)